aivannik/powwowEnergyCapstone/TestGDAL/README.md

 # Attempt at getting QGIS functions to work on a python script
 - Need use to use GDAL to open .gdb files

-## GDAL has some command line commands
+## GDAL has some command line packages and a python module
-  - I installed it with cygwin on windows
+  - I installed the GDAL package with cygwin on windows
   - orginfo is a command in the GDAL package
   - ```ogrinfo -al "ds2677.gdb" ```
     - Prints ALL data in the dataset